bjoerne2/social-sharing-toolkit/readme.txt

 == Upgrade Notice ==

+= 2.0.8 =

+Please update to version 2.0.8 for a critical fix causing server errors.

 = 2.0.7 =

 Please update to version 2.0.7 for several critical fixes and enhancements to the Pinterest buttons.